-NOTE: If using the optional blower, for burn rate settings 1-3, the blower shall be off for the first 30 minutes and then be operated in the high position at 30 minutes.
+Note: If using the optional blower use burn settings 1-3 burn settings the blower shall be off for the first 30 minutes and then be operated in the high position at 30 minutes.
 For high burn setting, blower may continue to be on full after the loading of the fuel.